Joey Katebian: Early life

 Katebian was born in Melbourne on 9 November 1995, to Lebanese Australian parents of distant Armenian origin.

 Katebian played football from a young age for local club Bulleen Lions where he would later play for the senior squad.
 Katebian also played for Ivanhoe Grammar School's first eleven in his later years of high school, where he graduated in 2013.

 Club career

 Youth career

 Katebian spent his early years playing for FC Bulleen Lions in Melbourne's eastern suburbs, before joining Melbourne Heart Youth for the 2013–14 season.
 At the season's end, Katebian joined cross-town rivals Melbourne Victory, that he later captained in the National Premier Leagues Victoria, where he won the league's 2015 player's player of the year and golden boot awards.
-Katebian featured in the starting eleven that defeated North Geelong Warriors on 26 September 2015, which promoted Melbourne Victory NPL Youth to the highest level of the National Premier Leagues Victoria.
+Katebian featured in the starting eleven players who defeated North Geelong Warriors on 26 September 2015, which promoted Melbourne Victory NPL Youth to the highest level of the National Premier Leagues Victoria.